breuerfelix/juicefs-volume-hook/README.md

 ### default

-The controller will convert ALL `volumeMount.mountPropagation` fileds which have a `PersistentVolumeClaim` to be `HostToContainer`.
+The controller will convert ALL `volumeMount.mountPropagation` fields which have a `PersistentVolumeClaim` to `HostToContainer`.

 ### via annotation